Dismissal due to mental illness or burnout – is that legal?

-- After receiving a dismissal due to burnout or another mental illness, the employee can file an unfair dismissal claim within three weeks.
+• After receiving a dismissal due to burnout or another mental illness, the employee can file an unfair dismissal claim – but only within the three weeks deadline

 Requirements for dismissal due to mental illness